mollyclaire/LIRI/README.md

 I created this program to gain experience in writing a command line node app.

 ## How to Use
-This app takes in certain parameters using the command line and gives you, the user, relevant data.
+This app provides you, the user, with data pertaining to four different commands using the command line.

-#### Type "node liri.js **concert-this** (whatever artist/band name you like)" in the command line, and you will receive:
+#### 1. Type "node liri.js **concert-this** (whatever artist/band name you like)" in the command line, and you will receive:
 * Name of the venue
 * Venue location
 * Date of the Event